San Miguel, Manila: Fire of 1778 and rebuilding

 In 1778, San Miguel was sent on fire, erasing the whole arrabal.
 The civil authorities forbade the rebuilding of the village and ordered the transfer of the parish to the opposite side of the parish.
 Fr.
 Felix de Huerta gives 1783 as the year San Miguel crossed the river.
 On its new location San Miguel had as its first Franciscan parish priest Fr.
 Pedro Malo de Molina, who in 1799 started constructing a provisional parish church the camarin or bodega-like structure that later parrocos would recall with a shudder as being squat and ugly.
 The new shrine of St. Michael took 36 years and 17 parish priests to construct, finally being inaugurated by Fr.
 Esteban Mena in 1835 although the interior was incomplete.

 In 1859, Barrio Uli-uli, formerly part of Pandacan, was annexed to San Miguel, extending the limit of the arrabal to that’s now a Santa Mesa Rotunda.
-In 1871, Doña Margarita Roxas de Ayala, matriarch of the clan now known as the Ayala, funded the reconstruction of San Miguel parish rectory.
+In 1871, Doña Margarita Róxas de Ayala, matriarch of the clan now known as the Ayala, funded the reconstruction of San Miguel parish rectory.